bdurand/linux_process_memory/README.md

 The memory breakdown is captured at the time the object is created.
 To get the memory breakdown at a different time, create a new object.

-Memory is complicated in Linux and there are many different ways to measure it depending on how you want to count shared memeory and swap.

-This gem tries to provide a few different ways to measure memory usage.
+Memory is complicated in Linux and there are many different ways to measure it depending on how you want to count shared memory and swap.
+This gem provides a few different ways to measure memory usage.
 The following methods are available:

 ```ruby
 memory = LinuxProcessMemory.new